lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 ## Background

-In water treatment plants, using a classic PID (Proportional-Integral-Derivative) controller to regulate the free chlorine level is common.
-However, a delay between dosing and measurement can cause several problems:
+In water treatment plants, maintaining the free chlorine level is often controlled using a classic PID (Proportional-Integral-Derivative) controller.
+However, the process requires a contact time between the chlorine dosing and the measurement of free chlorine in the water to ensure proper disinfection.
+This mandatory contact time introduces a delay in the control loop, leading to potential challenges such as instability, oscillations, or overshooting in the chlorine dosing process.
+These issues can compromise water quality and dosing efficiency.

-**Response Delay:** The PID controller may react incorrectly due to the delay.
-If the system takes 10 minutes to measure the effect of dosing, the controller might overcompensate or undercompensate, causing fluctuations in the chlorine level.

-**Oscillations:** The delay can induce oscillations in the system.
-The PID controller might adjust dosing based on outdated data, leading to a cycle of over-adjustments and under-adjustments.

-**Inaccurate Control:** The precision of controlling the chlorine level is compromised.
-The goal is to maintain a constant free chlorine level, but with a significant delay, achieving precise and stable control is difficult.

-**Risk of Under-dosing or Over-dosing:** A prolonged delay can result in unsafe chlorine levels.
-Under-dosing may not completely eliminate pathogens, while over-dosing can lead to chlorine levels that are harmful to health and the environment.

-**Frequent Manual Adjustments:** Operators may need to intervene manually more often to correct chlorine levels, increasing workload and the risk of human error.

 ## How is it used?